rlisle/Alexa/README.md

 4. Select the ***Alexa Skills Kit*** Get Started button.
 You may want to bookmark this page.
 5. Select ***Add a New Skill***
-6. Provide a name of your choosing (eg. "GeeWhizGame")
+6. Provide a name of your choosing (eg. "HelloWorld")
-7. Provide the invocation words "gee whiz game"
+7. Provide the invocation words (eg. "hello world")
 8. Provide a version number of your choosing (eg. "1.0")
 9. Set the Endpoint to ***Lambda ARN (Amazon Resource Name)***
 10. Copy into the Endpoint field the ARN that you previously copied.